A 1-bit quantum filter for particle trajectory reconstruction: Methods

 \subsection{Simulation Tool}

 To evaluate the performance of the reconstruction algorithm and in particular to explore the spectral and structural properties of the Hamiltonian formulation in Eq.~(\ref{eq:DP-hamiltonian}), we developed a dedicated simulation tool.
-This tool captures the essential geometric and detection features of the LHCb VELO, such as multiple scattering, while remaining computationally tractable for hybrid quantum-classical studies.
+This tool captures the essential geometric and detection features of the LHCb VELO, such as particle multiple scattering, detector resolution as well as hit (in-)efficiency, while remaining computationally tractable for hybrid quantum-classical studies.

 The tool implements a given number of sequential measurement planes in $z$ that register hits of traversing particle tracks produced in events.
 The events consist of a configurable number of linear particle tracks originating from one or more collision vertices.
-Given the initial vertex position $(x=0,\; y=0,\; z=z_0)$, each track is parametrized by a state vector $(x,\; y,\; t_x,\; t_y,\; p/q)_z$ at given position $z$, where $t_x = dx/dz$ and $t_y = dy/dz$ denote the slopes of the trajectory in the transverse plane, and $p/q$ is the charge--momentum ratio, included for completeness - in the absence of a magnetic field the particles propagate linearly between the detector layers.
+Given the initial vertex position $(x=0,\; y=0,\; z=z_0)$, each track is parametrized by a state vector $(x,\; y,\; t_x,\; t_y,\; p/q)_z$ at position $z$, where $t_x = dx/dz$ and $t_y = dy/dz$ denote the slopes of the trajectory in the transverse plane, and $p/q$ is the charge--momentum ratio, included for completeness as in the absence of a magnetic field the particles propagate linearly between the detector layers.
 At each detector layer $z=z_i$ the track deposits a {\em hit}, which is registered with an experimental realistic Gaussian measurement resolution.
 Subsequently, the track undergoes multiple scattering slightly changing its slopes $t_x$ and $t_y$ according to Gaussian multiple scattering $\sigma_{\text scatt}$ of the particle in the material.
 The average scattering angle implemented is given by the material thickness of the detection planes and is inversely proportional to the momentum of the traversing particle, and therefore allows to study the performance as function of particle track momentum.
 Fig.~\ref{fig:ToyEvent} illustrates an event as generated from a single collision point.